hilton/hilton.github.com/blog/_posts/2020-12-15-public-speaking-fear.md

 ## Face your insecurities

 You will still find other things to worry about: enough slides, interesting slides, your expertise, etc.
-Unfortunately, many mediocre presenters are confident enough to give (bad) presentations, while others wrongly question their qualifications and what they have to say.
+Unfortunately, many mediocre presenters have enough confidence to give (bad) presentations, while others wrongly question their qualifications and what they have to say.
 Perhaps the following helps.

 * Everyone has something unique and interesting to say